River Rebalance

 Excerpts of the podcast series “What it Takes to Take Down a Dam” are reprinted here.
 To learn more about Mark Bransom and the work of KRRC, watch this video.

-Mark Bransom is speaking about the Klamath Dam Removal project as this year’s Dean’s Distinguished Lecture.
+Mark Bransom spoke about the Klamath Dam Removal project at this year’s Dean’s Distinguished Lecture.
+Find the archived recording here.